 What are you looking for in an applicant?

-The NEA Foundation Global Learning Fellowship is dedicated to ensuring applicant diversity (geographic location, subject/grade-levels taught, global experience, duration of teaching career, gender, race, etc.).
+The NEA Foundation Global Learning Fellowship is dedicated to ensuring diversity in the applicant pool and the selected cohort of educators.
+This includes diversity in race/ethnicity, gender, geographic location, subject/grade-levels taught, global experience and duration of teaching career.
 Ideal applicants are those educators who have expertise and/or a deep-seated passion for advancing global competency and preparing students to thrive in the interconnected global age.

 How many Fellows will the NEA Foundation be accepting for the Global Learning Fellowship?